o-log/php-db/README.md

 # Migrations

-Migrations are performed by bin/migrate tool.
-It is installed to vendor/bin/migrate in applications.
+Migrations are performed by vendor/bin/migrate tool.

-All migrations for a space are stored in a single file, on sql query per line.
+All migrations for a space are stored in a single file, one sql query per line.
 Migrations file name is passed to space configuration.

-The queries are executed in the order the which the have in the file.
+The queries are executed in the order they have in the file.
 You can use php-model utilites to create migrations, or write migrations manually.

 # Transactions